pjungwir/pg-temporal-talk-2020/slides.md

 - This is from `gram.y`
 - `range_name` is a range column name (or in the future also a PERIOD name).
+- `range_name_location` is an ordinary bison thing so that error messages can point out where the problem is.
 - `target_start` and `target_end` are endpoints used to build another range.
   - Note that these take expressions.
   - At first I only accepted literal strings because a shift/reduce conflict made things tricky.